Ten Questions to Ask Before Signing a Lease

 9. Does the landlord evict many tenants?

-10. What does the lease say?
+10. What does the lease say, exactly?

-Attorney Goodman said, "Most landlords use a form lease.
+Attorney Goodman points out, "Most landlords use a form lease.
 Every form is different.
 Be sure that everything you have been promised is included in the lease.
 If the landlord won’t write something that was discussed into the lease, it is possible that the landlord will not honor the verbal promise."

-Leah Batkin writes about Boston-area plumbing issues for Networx.
+Leah Batkin writes for Networx.